poult-lab/daily-word/english_words_ learning.md

 "showing what you really think or feel" -genuine-

 [adj] {of a person} She is never completely sincere in what she says about people. "saying only what you really think or feel" -honest-

-11.denounce [dɪˈnaʊns]

-[verb] China Denounces Covid Testing Rules Imposed on Its Travelers.

-"to strongly criticize sb/sth that you think is wrong, illegal, etc."